What is Net Zero?

 Zero Emissions and Absolute Zero

 Zero emissions and Absolute Zero are two terms that imply that no greenhouse gases are released by an actor.
-Under this definition, no offsets or balancing of residual emissions are allowed.
+Under this definition, no offsets or balancing of residual emissions with removals are used.
 The phrase absolute zero reflects a state in which there are no negative emissions technologies used to balance ongoing emissions.

-The standard to achieve negative emissions goes beyond net zero emissions, requiring the removal of more emissions than are released, either through natural or technological means (often referred to as Negative Emissions technology or Negative Emissions Innovation).
+The standard to achieve negative emissions goes beyond net zero emissions, requiring the removal of more emissions than are released, either through natural or technological means (often referred to as Negative Emissions technology, Carbon Dioxide Removal or Greenhouse Gas Removal).

 Climate neutral is generally considered to mean the same thing as net zero.
 However, there are some suggestions that they could be differentiated based on which scoped emissions are allowed to be offset under the definitions.